shengyp/ConLM/README.md

-# GEC: A Global and Emotion-Consistent Context Modeling Framework for Suicide Risk Detection
+# ConLM: A Global and Emotion Coherence-Based Context Learning Model for Suicide Risk Detection

 [//]: # (<a href='#'><img src='https://img.shields.io/badge/Paper-PDF-blue'></a>)